 Probably!
-Academic departments/professors in conjunction with the internship site will ultimately make this decision.
-It may be possible to receive academic credit for an internship, however, a handful of students participate for experience only.
-Should you desire academic credit toward your degree, meet first with your academic advisor to determine where you can fit your internship course into your schedule, based on class standing.
-You must also inquire with the professor teaching the internship course to ascertain their eligibility criteria for for-credit internships.
+Academic departments and professors in conjunction with the internship site will ultimately make this decision.
+Should you desire academic credit for your internship, meet with your academic advisor to determine where an internship course fits into your schedule.
+You must also inquire with the professor teaching the internship course to determine their criteria for internships for academic credit.

-With yourself!
-Before you start searching for an internship, you need to set some goals for =yourself and evaluate what you want and need from an internship.
-Ask yourself these questions:
+- With yourself!
+Before you begin your internship search, set a few goals and evaluate what you want and need from an internship.
+Ask yourself the following questions:

 - What are my career interests?
 What kind of work do I want to do?

 - What kind of organization or industry intrigues me?